 - During the workout the Ohm is also a live power meter displaying functional threshold power (FTP) within a 5-colour zoning system, so users can easily see when they're exercising efficiently and at their peak.
 The Ohm is both WiFi and Bluetooth enabled.

-RE:GEN's Tech Specs
+Watch the RE:GEN Tech Specs

-From Paper to Product
+Watch How Energym Took an Exercise Bike From Paper to Product